-No experiments with Greenland halibut or fisheries for this species have been performed.
-It is therefore difficult to assess the effect on the offshore Greenland halibut fisheries.
-If catches are reduced by a seismic survey, the effect is most likely temporary and will probably only affect specific fisheries for a period.
-The trawling grounds are, however restricted to specific depths at approx. 1,500 m usually on the narrow continental slope; thus alternative fishing grounds may be limited, if Greenland halibut are displaced by seismic activity.
+All in all, there is a risk of reduced catches in areas with intensive seismic activity.
+The effect will only affect specific fisheries for a period.
+The trawling grounds for Greenland halibut are, however, spatially restricted; they are found at specific depths at approx. 1,500 m and on the narrow continental slope; thus alternative fishing grounds may be limited.